 Marcel Moratal

-Born in Fez in 1954, Marcel Moratal left Morocco at a very young age with his parents.
-The family first settled in the North of France for five years, then in the South, in Valence, where he spent his entire childhood and adolescence.
-After ten years as a construction worker, he went to Paris to study film and began writing for the theater.
-Six plays were produced, almost all of them produced by himself in Paris, at the Avignon Festival and other provincial cities.
-One of them was broadcast on France-Culture and Radio Suisse Romande.
-Now living in the Baronnies Provençales, he founded and has directed a small rural and resistance theater, Le Canard en Bois, in the family home since 1992.
-He has also led writing workshops for audiences in difficulty with the Greta de Montélimar.
+Born in Fez in 1954, Marcel Moratal left Morocco at a young age with his parents.
+The family first settled in northern France for five years, then moved to Valence in the south, where he spent his entire childhood and adolescence.
+After ten years working in construction, he went to Paris to study film and began writing for the theater.
+He produced six plays, almost all of which he directed himself, in Paris, at the Avignon Festival, and in other provincial cities.
+One of them was broadcast on France Culture and Radio Suisse Romande.
+Now living in the Provençal Baronnies, he founded and has run a small, rural, and socially conscious theater, Le Canard en Bois (The Wooden Duck), in his family home since 1992.
+He has also led writing workshops for disadvantaged groups with the Greta adult education center in Montélimar.

 Guillaume Beylard

-Born in 1988 in Sèvres, Guillaume Beylard has been interested in drawing since a young age.
-Developing a growing interest in art over time, he has created three books based on his work, including his latest, Le Panthéon du Mielodrame, a collection of illustrated poems.
+Born in 1988 in Sèvres, Guillaume Beylard has been interested in drawing since a very young age.
+Developing over time a growing interest in art, he has created three books based on his work, the latest of which, Le Panthéon du Mielodrame, is a collection of illustrated poems.

-This somewhat strange title draws us into a singular and highly original universe, that of a dog.
+This somewhat strange title draws us into a singular and highly original world: that of a dog.
 A learned dog?
 A stray dog?
 A dreaming dog?
 Perhaps all three.
-His daily life is not content with the ordinary.
-He invites the reader to share his wandering across the surface of the Earth.
-A geographical and mental wandering where the notion of territory confronts the crude appetite of the conquerors and dictators who marked the dark hours of humanity.
-This little dog likes to breathe in the air of the times while always walking forward, because all paths lead beyond the stars.
+His daily life is anything but ordinary.
+He invites the reader to share his wanderings across the globe.
+A geographical and mental digression where the concept of territory clashes with the crass appetite of conquerors and dictators who have marked humanity's darkest hours.
+This little dog likes to sniff the air of the times, always walking forward, because all roads lead beyond the stars.
 From the heart of man to the heart of the universe.
-For him, everything is a pretext for reflection.
-In the solitude of his condition, he builds mental pyramids.
-Imaginary monuments that are for him so many ways to fill the void when there are no more answers to anything.
+Everything is a pretext for reflection for him.
+In the solitude of his existence, he constructs mental pyramids.
+Imaginary monuments that are, for him, so many ways to fill the void when there are no more answers to anything.